Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands: Theoretical results

-Theorem~\ref{theorem::admlbias} provides a bound on omitted variable bias in M-estimation settings, where \(\mathcal{H}_0 := \mathcal{H}\) denotes the class of functions of a set of variables, and \(\mathcal{H}_n\) denotes the class of functions of a subset of these variables.
-For quadratic risks and linear functionals, Theorem~\ref{theorem::admlbias} holds without the remainder term \(O_p\left(\|\theta_{0, \mathcal{H}_n} - \theta_{0}\|_{\mathcal{H}}^2\right)\).
-See, for example, \citet{chernozhukov2022long} for the regression case and Section~3.3 of \citet{ichimura2022influence} for a bound under exogenous orthogonality conditions.
+The result also yields a bound on omitted-variable bias in M-estimation problems where \(\mathcal H_0 := \mathcal H\) denotes the class of functions of a full set of variables, while \(\mathcal H_n\) denotes the class of functions of only a subset.
+In that case, the approximation error is driven by the interaction between the component of \(\theta_0\) excluded from \(\mathcal H_n\) and the corresponding component of the Riesz representer.
+For quadratic risks and linear functionals, the theorem holds without the remainder term $O_p\!\left( \|\theta_{0,\mathcal H_n}-\theta_0\|_{\mathcal H}^2 \right).$ See, for example, \citet{chernozhukov2022long} for the regression case and Section~3.3 of \citet{ichimura2022influence} for a related bound under exogenous orthogonality conditions.